After-School Club Business: Kit, Rates & Sales Tips (UK)

 • Requires planning and organization

-• May require additional training or certification
+• May require additional staff or equipment as the business grows

 Risks: